-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal. - If the Principal is unavailable, the Assistant Principal School Operations will take on this role. - If the concerns relates to the conduct of [insert nominated staff member referred to above], notify the [insert either the principal or the relevant regional office where the person nominated above is the principal] who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal. - If the Principal is unavailable, the Assistant Principal School Operations will take on this role. - If the concerns relates to the conduct of the Principal or Assistant Principal School Operations, notify the South Western Victoria Regional Office who must then take on responsibility for ensuring our school follows these procedures.